shivamj-0303/react-native-template/README.md

 For more details, go to `https://reactnative.dev/docs/environment-setup?platform=android&os=macos&guide=native`

+## Setup Datadog
+Setup a RUM React Native Monitoring and Specify application details in the UI.
+- In Datadog, navigate to UX Monitoring > Setup & Configurations > New Application.
+- Choose react-native as the application type.
+- Provide an application name to generate a unique Datadog application ID and client token.
+- To disable automatic user data collection for either client IP or geolocation data, uncheck the boxes for those settings.

+For more details, go to `https://docs.datadoghq.com/real_user_monitoring/mobile_and_tv_monitoring/setup/reactnative/`

+## Setup logger
+At present, there are two logging options: console logger and Datadog logger, with the console logger set as the default.
+If you wish to utilize the Datadog logger, you'll need to adjust the environment variable `LOGGER` to `datadog`.
+Additionally, for seamless integration with Datadog's log manager within GitHub codespaces, ensure you configure the following environment variables: `DD_CLIENT_TOKEN`, `DD_ENVIRONMENT_NAME`, and `DD_RUM_APPLICATION_ID`.
+You can obtain these credentials from your Datadog account.
+If you desire to employ both the console and Datadog loggers simultaneously, simply set the `LOGGER` environment variable to `console,datadog`.

 ## Update Andoid project
 - Go to `android` folder
 - update `rootProject.name` in `settings.gradle`